kristian3551/FMIbook/README.md

 *Before running make sure you have configured database properly and there is an existing database with this name.*

+## Run tests

+In order to run a file with tests, first you need to pass *environmental variables* from above.
+The process is the same because a mocked environment is instantiated each time tests are run.

 ## Technologies